OpenTranslationBible/open-bible/en-GB/43.John/md/john-01.md

 ## John 1:25

-They questioned him, “Why then do you baptise if you are not the Messiah, nor Elijah, nor the Prophet?”
+They questioned him, “Why then do you baptize if you are not the Messiah, nor Elijah, nor the Prophet?”

 ## John 1:26

-John answered, “I baptise with water, but among you stands one you do not know.
+John answered, “I baptize with water, but among you stands one you do not know.

 ## John 1:27